pyslackers/sirbot-slack/docs/index.rst

 It aims to provide full support of the slack API (Web, Events and RTM) to `Sir-bot-a-lot`_.

+The uses of bots are nearly endless and come in all shapes and sizes.
+They can handle Slack shenanigans, monitor the status of a crypto-currency, or become your personal assistant.
+Sir-bot-a-lot can help you get started writing your own.

+Sir-bot-a-lot is a project maintained by the `pyslackers`_ community.
+Want to join? `Get an invite`_ !

 .. note::

    Tutorials for creating slack bot and slack app are available in the